SR Merchant Navy class: Tender

 Bulleid designed a new 5000 impgal tender which could carry 5 tons (5.1 t) of coal on a six-wheel chassis.
 It featured BFB wheels and streamlined panels, or "raves", that gave the top of the tender a similar cross-sectional outline to the carriages hauled by the locomotive.
 The water tank was of welded sheet construction to save weight, and the tender was fitted with vacuum braking equipment of a clasp-type similar to that used on the locomotive.
 Three train-brake vacuum reservoirs of cylindrical construction were grouped on the tank top, behind the coal space.
 Unusually for a British locomotive, two extra water filler caps were incorporated into the tender front, for access from the footplate.
 The original tender design proved to be inadequately braced and subject to serious leakage if even slightly damaged, or when water surges caused the welded joints to split.
 The problem was not solved until 1944 when additional baffling was fitted.

 Other innovations

 Electric lighting was also provided on both the locomotive and the footplate, supplied by a steam-powered generator fitted below the footplate.
-The gauges were lit by ultra-violet light.
+The gauges had fluorescent dial markings lit by ultra-violet light.
 This enabled clearer night-time vision of the boiler steam pressure gauge and the brake pipe vacuum gauge, whilst eliminating dazzle, making it easier for the crew to see signals along the track.
 Close attention was also paid to the ergonomics of the driving cab, which was designed with the controls required for operation grouped according to the needs of both fireman and driver, thus promoting safe operation.
 As an aid to the fireman, a steam-operated treadle was provided that used steam pressure to open the firehole doors (where the coal is shovelled into the firebox).
 The footplate was entirely enclosed, improving crew working conditions in winter.